shivamchhuneja/codebynight/content/about.md

 Welcome to Code by Night 👋

-I’m Shivam — I'm a marketing data scientist learning to code one late-night build at a time.
+I’m Shivam — I'm a growth marketer turned data scientist and now pushing to become a machine learning engineer.

-This blog is my learning journal as I dive deep into programming & buiding things from scratch — no CS degree, no fancy bootcamp, just an itch to build & figure things out.
+This blog is my learning journal as I dive deep into machine learning, programming & buiding things from scratch - no CS degree, no fancy bootcamp, just an itch to build & figure things out.

-If you're a self-taught developer, a curious builder, or someone starting "late" — you're in the right place.

 Here, I document what I learn, what I struggle with, and what finally clicks.